 The south-facing stairwell has no windows, but the same amount of glazing as the Broadway stairwell would be expensive, energy inefficient and exorbitant.
-Windows in the stairwell might also intrude on the privacy of balconies adjacent to the stairwell; we hope that some small windows could be strategically placed to daylight the stairwell and maintain privacy.
+Since windows in the stairwell might intrude on the privacy of balconies adjacent to the stairwell, small windows might be strategically placed to daylight the stairwell while maintaining resident's privacy.